-Shane Sanders joined Robbins LLP upon graduating law school, embracing the firm’s fight for shareholder rights and corporate accountability.
-Mr. Sanders is a member of the firms’ Shareholder Rights Practice Group and focuses his practice on shareholder class and derivative actions.
-He has played a major role in securing monetary recoveries and cutting edge corporate governance reforms designed to improve the independence, rigor, and transparency of corporate governance at dozens of publicly traded companies.
-Mr. Sanders is recognized by his peers as a Super Lawyer Rising Star.
+Shane P. Sanders joined Robbins LLP upon graduating law school, embracing the firm’s fight for shareholder rights and corporate accountability.
+Mr. Sanders is a member of the firms’ Shareholder Rights Practice Group and focuses his practice on shareholder derivative and securities class actions.
+He has played a major role in securing monetary recoveries and innovative governance reforms designed to improve the independence, rigor, and transparency of corporate governance at dozens of publicly traded companies.
+Mr. Sanders has been recognized as a Super Lawyer for his commitment and dedication to his clients

-Mr. Sanders received his Juris Doctor degree at the University of San Diego School of Law.
+Mr. Sanders received his Juris Doctor from the University of San Diego School of Law.
 During law school, he served as a law clerk at the San Diego County Public Defender’s Office.
-Mr. Sanders received his Bachelor of Arts degree in Sociology at the University of California, Santa Barbara.
+Mr. Sanders received his Bachelor of Arts degree in Sociology from the University of California, Santa Barbara.
 He was a member of UCSB’s Division I track and field team, specializing in the 400-meter dash.

 Mr. Sanders played a central role in Robbins’s LLP prosecution of derivative claims brought on behalf of Fifth Street Finance Corp.
 The allegations centered on Fifth Street’s relationship with its external investment advisor, Fifth Street Asset Management Inc. (“FSAM”).
 Plaintiffs asserted that certain Fifth Street and FSAM officers and directors caused Fifth Street to pursue reckless asset growth strategies, employ aggressive accounting and financial reporting practices, and pay excessive fees to its investment advisor to inflate the perceived value of FSAM prior to FSAM’s initial public filing.
 Mr. Sanders was instrumental in the investigation and early settlement negotiations through which Robbins LLP secured advisory fee reductions worth at least $30 million to Fifth Street, and comprehensive corporate governance, oversight, and conflicts management enhancements.
 In re Fifth Street Finance Corp.
 Shareholder Derivative Litigation, Lead Case No. 3:15-cv-01795-RNC (D. Conn.
 Dec.
 13, 2016).